-John Hasker (1746-1814).1 Grain merchant.
+John Hasker (1746-1814).6 Grain merchant.
 Elected to the Council 1785.
-In 1788 a petition was presented against the slave trade to the House of Commons, at the instigation of Rev. James Bicheno (Baptist Minister) who in his youth had been sold into slavery in Virginia and later rescued.
-Also Mayor in 1799.
-Father of John Hasker, Mayor in 1819.2
+In 1788 a petition to the House of Commons against the slave trade was raised at a public meeting, at the instigation of Rev. James Bicheno (Baptist Minister), who was thanked by the meeting for his efforts.
+As a young man, Bicheno had served as an indentured servant in Virginia, being subsequently redeemed and returned to England.
+John Hasker was also Mayor in 1799.
+Father of John Hasker, Mayor in 1819.7

 John Webb (1740-98).
 Upholsterer, cabinet maker, and auctioneer.
 Elected to the Council 1786.
-Independent (Congregationalist).3 His will was proved in 1798.4 In 1789 a letter of congratulations was sent to George III on his recovery from illness, and a ball was held.5 Buried at St Nicolas.
+Independent (Congregationalist).8 His will was proved in 1798.9 In 1789 a letter of congratulations was sent to George III on his recovery from illness, and a ball was held.10 Buried at St Nicolas.